SeleniumHQ/docs/docs_source_files/content/guidelines_and_recommendations/_index.en.md

 will work for you in your particular environment.

 Functional testing is difficult to get right for many reasons.
-As if application state, complexity, and dependencies don't make testing difficult enough, dealing with browsers (especially with cross-browser incompatibilities) makes writing good tests a challenge.
+As if application state, complexity, and dependencies do not make testing difficult enough, dealing with browsers (especially with cross-browser incompatibilities) makes writing good tests a challenge.

-Selenium provides tools to make functional user interaction easier, but doesn't help you write well-architected test suites.
+Selenium provides tools to make functional user interaction easier, but does not help you write well-architected test suites.
 In this chapter we offer advice, guidelines, and recommendations. on how to approach functional web page automation.